DoD Leaders Mixed on Workforce Cuts; DISA Targets Data Hires

 The proposed workforce cuts are part of President Trump’s larger effort to reduce the Federal civilian workforce.

-Under the administration’s plan, DoD aims to cut its civilian personnel by five to eight percent, a move that could impact as many as 70,000 positions across the department.
+Under the administration’s plan, DoD aims to cut its civilian personnel by 5 to 8 percent, a move that could impact as many as 70,000 positions across the department.
 So far, about 21,000 civilians have exited through the Deferred Resignation Program and early retirements initiated earlier this year, with thousands more departing after a second round of the program was implemented in April.

 Among the agencies facing significant reductions is the Defense Information Systems Agency (DISA), which expects to lose nearly 10 percent of its staff, according to Lt.
 Gen. Paul Stanton, DISA’s director.